Aveglia/vAMPirus/HelpDocumentation.md

 For example, if you would like to install Nextflow, download NCBIs Viral protein RefSeq database, and check/install conda, run:

-    bash vampirus_startup.sh -d 1
+    bash vampirus_startup.sh -d 2

 and if we wanted to do the same thing as above but skip the Conda check/installation, run:

-    bash vampirus_startup.sh -d 1 -s
+    bash vampirus_startup.sh -d 2 -s

 NOTE -> if you end up installing Miniconda3 using the script you should close and re-open the terminal window after everything is completed.
-Then move to the vAMPirus directory and run the test commands.

 ### Databases